 Find the BEST luxury suites for Detroit Lions games!

 A staple in the NFL since 1930, the Detroit Lions are a classic team in the NFC North.
 After moving from Portsmouth, OH to Detroit in 1933 and changing their team moniker from the Spartans to the Lions, this group has been a consistent competitor on the gridiron.
 However, despite decades of blood, sweat, and tears, the Lions have yet to earn their first Super Bowl title.
 In fact, the Lions have only made one NFC Championship appearance.
-That came in 1991 and ended with a 41-10 loss at the hands of the eventual Super Bowl champion Washington Redskins.
+That came in 1991 and ended with a 41-10 loss at the hands of the eventual Super Bowl champion team from Washington.

 Fans in Detroit are all too familiar with the tough side of being a fan.
 Compounding factors such as playing in a division with the Packers, Bears, and Vikings coupled with bad luck, bad draft decisions, and the early retirements of two of the greatest players in their history (Barry Sanders and Calvin Johnson), the Lions need to catch a break.
 However, never a team to look for a handout, this blue collar squad is intent on earning their keep and winning a Super Bowl through brute force on the field.